 You can now add, commit, revert, branch and merge as much as you want.
 Any changes are immediately reflected in Defold.

 If you check option 1, the app reviewer will look for ads to show up in the app.
 If your game does not show ads, the game might get rejected.
-Defold uses the id for cross promotion of your games, so you should check option 2.
+Defold itself doesn’t use AD id.

 Defold ships with built in support for purchases through Apple’s Appstore “in-app purchases” on iOS devices and Google Play’s or Amazon’s “in-app billing” on Android devices.
 Facebook Canvas “game payments” are supported for Facebook Canvas.